 Last week, the Pop Culture League was talking about blind boxes and mystery packs.
 Well, it just so happens that I am in the process of paring down my collection a bit, and am offering up some mystery boxes of vintage toys and ephemera to anyone who has ever taken part in the League at the super low price of $20.
 I have five of these mystery boxes and they will go on a first … [Read more...] about Blind boxes for Pop Culture League members

 In response to this week's challenge from the Pop Culture League, my singular man-crush is taken to the next level.
 The League asked which life-like wax figure would you want to add to your collection.
 Sure, a Jessica Rabbit, Lara Croft, or Harley Quinn would be quite tempting, but I don't think that selection would go over well with my wife (though my two sons might grow to … [Read more...] about Now entering stalker territory

-Being an Army brat, my family moved around a lot, and when I was in the fourth grade, we were stationed just outside of Seoul, South Korea.
+Being an Army brat, my family moved around a lot, and when I was in the fifth grade, we were stationed just outside of Seoul, South Korea.
 The housing community was commonly known as "RGH" -- short for residential government housing.
 Three-story cinderblock buildings painted bright green and white was what we and dozens of other families called home.
 There was a fence around … [Read more...] about My earliest arcade memories

 I've always held the philosophy that it's better to be good at a lot of things than great at just one thing, but with age comes experience, and with all the years I've spent sucking up oxygen on this fine planet of ours, I've become fairly adept at a few things.
 For example, I can build LEGO Battlebots that consistently crush my kids' robots.
 I'm also pretty good at finding … [Read more...] about I’m just the best.
 Really.